|

 found, indicating a crew of four, including plates, bowls, ladles, sieves, a copper

 cauldron, four cups, for salt dishes, four oil jugs and four wooden spoon.
+Notwithstanding the deposition formation a substantial part of the original hull

 survived, more than in any other wreck site from the ancient world.
 The hull was edge